tungli/F5170-python/3_Motion/README.md

 ## Exercises
 >  **Exercise 4**
->  Let us assume that the magnetic momement of the Earth is accurately described by a single magnetic dipole moment and orient our frame of reference in such a way that this the magnetic moment is **_m_** = *(0,0,M)* in Cartesian coordinates.
+>  Let us assume that the magnetic moment of the Earth is accurately described by a single magnetic dipole moment and orient our frame of reference in such a way that this the magnetic moment is **_m_** = *(0,0,M)* in Cartesian coordinates.
 >  * Express components of the magnetic field **_B_** in Cartesian coordinates.
->  * What is the value of *M* if the geomagneti field at the equator is *3.12e-5* T?
+>  * What is the value of *M* if the geomagnetic field at the equator is *3.12e-5* T?
 >
 >  **Exercise 5**
 >  * Analyze the motion of the high-energy proton in the geomagnetic field.
 What are the three components of the motion?
 >
 >  **Exercise 6**
 >  * Try changing the initial position of the proton
->  * What is the maximum initial distance from Earth's centre for which the proton still has a stable (bound) trajectory?
+>  * What is the maximum initial distance from Earth's center for which the proton still has a stable (bound) trajectory?
 >  * What is the minimum initial distance for which the proton does not hit the surface of the Earth?
 >
 >  **Advanced exercise**
 >  * Replace the proton with an electron and try to find suitable initial conditions for a stable (bound) trajectory.
 Think before implementing it.
-Will the magnetic field requiered for an electron be higher or lower?
+Will the magnetic field required for an electron be higher or lower?
 How does the drift differ from that of the proton?

 Since the same equations and solvers apply here, let us jump to the implementation right away.